A Practical Survey on Faster and Lighter Transformers: Specialized Approaches

+Nonetheless, the Adaptively Sparse Transformer computes the attention score for each pair of queries and keys.
+Consequently, the sparsity cannot be leveraged to improve the memory and computation, resulting in a model that is 25\% slower than the original Transformer in terms of tokens per second.

+As of this survey's writing, unstructured sparse attention (whether fixed, random or learned) does not benefit from efficient implementations and therefore cannot result in memory and computational improvements.
+Nonetheless, there are exciting researches in that direction, as noted by \citet{DBLP:journals/corr/abs-2009-06489}.
+In contrast, some structured sparsity patterns benefit from efficient implementations.
+Recently, NVIDIA introduced its Ampere architecture which efficiently compresses 2:4 structured sparsity on rows, that is, two non-zero values in every four entries.

-\textbf{Locality-Sensitive Hashing}~\citep{Kitaev2020Reformer}: The Softmax function is dominated by the largest values, i.e., by the keys and queries that have the largest dot product.
-Therefore, the attention may be approximated by only comparing the most similar keys and queries. \citet{Kitaev2020Reformer} introduced the Reformer, which selects the set of keys that the query can attend to using an angular multi-round locality-sensitive hashing (LSH).
+\textbf{Clustering and Locality-Sensitive Hashing}~\citep{Kitaev2020Reformer, roy2020efficient}: The $\mathrm{Softmax}$ function is dominated by the largest values, that is, by the keys and queries that have the largest dot product.
+Therefore, the attention may be approximated by only comparing the most similar keys and queries.
+Although this approach is a form of adaptive sparsity as the patterns depend on the data, they are presented separately due to their conceptual difference.

+\citet{Kitaev2020Reformer} introduced the Reformer, which selects the set of keys that the query can attend to by grouping them with an angular multi-round locality-sensitive hashing (LSH).
 Such hashing scheme has a high probability of assigning the same value to similar vectors.
-Formally, queries and keys are shared ($Q=K$) and bucketed using multiple hash values obtained as follows:
+Formally, queries and keys are shared ($Q=K$) and bucketed using $b$ hash values obtained as follows:

-where $;$ denotes the concatenation operation, and where $\boldsymbol{x} \in \mathbb{R}^{d}$ is a query/key and $\boldsymbol{R} \in \mathbb{R}^{d\times b/2} $ is a random matrix.
-Output positions are only allowed to attend to input positions that are in the same bucket.
+where $;$ denotes the concatenation operation, and where $\boldsymbol{x} \in \mathbb{R}^{d}$ is a query/key and $\boldsymbol{R} \in \mathbb{R}^{d\times b/2} $ is a random rotation matrix.
+Output positions are only allowed to attend to input positions that are in the same bucket (see Figure~\ref{fig:reformer}).
 They are, however, not allowed to attend to themselves because the dot product of a vector with himself will almost always be greater than the dot product with other positions.

 The authors chose a constant bucket size $l_B$, resulting in a number of buckets $n_B=n/l_B$.
 The attention complexity is $\mathcal{O}(n_B \times l_B^2)$ which simplifies as $\mathcal{O}(n)$.
 This does not take into account the computation of the hash values for each position.
 As only $\log n_B$ bits are required to encode $n_B$ buckets, the complexity of computing hash values is given by $\mathcal{O}(n \log n_B)$, which simplifies as $\mathcal{O}(n \log n)$.
 Consequently, the complexity of the Reformer's attention is $\mathcal{O}(n \log n)$.